Liveaboard Diving Indonesia

 Take a look at the Liveaboard Cruise options below.

 Liveaboard Diving Indonesia - 90 LIVEABOARDS

-Komodo Shalom Liveaboard in Indonesia cruises the Komodo area and is an ideal vessel for the budget minded traveller who wants some flexibility on their cruises.
-She is a comfortable vessel updated to modern standards and run by a very eco-friendly dive operation in operation since 2015.
+Komodo Shalom Liveaboard in Indonesia cruises the Komodo area and is an ideal vessel for the budget-minded travellers who want some flexibility on their cruises.
+She is a comfortable vessel updated to modern standards and run by a very eco-friendly dive operation since 2015.
 At 24m in length, she can carry up to 16 guests in two cabin types.
 Her cruise itineraries offer some great flexibility for both short and longer visits to north Komodo.Book Now

 Diversity is the keyword for diving in Indonesia.
 The range of different dive destinations and dive sites is phenomenal.